xxh/xxh/README.md

 still in `/home/user/.xxh`.
 This is semihermetic because any tools you use during xxh session that aren't support XDG can write to your home directory.

-Finally when you add two arguments  `+hhh '~' +hhx '~'` you also redirect [XDG](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) to user home directory and any tools you use during ssh session and xxh session has the same data, configs and cache.
+Finally when you add two arguments  `+hhh '~' +hhx '~'` you also point the [XDG](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) directories to user home directory and any tools you use during ssh and xxh will have the same data, configs and cache.
-This is very useful when you don't need hermetization and you want just use xxh like ssh with saving all your configs, data and cache in your home directory.
+This is very useful when you don't need hermetization and you want to use xxh like ssh.

 ### What is seamless mode?